How to start the process

-- The specific requirements for learning and development and for safeguarding children and promoting their welfare as set out in The Statutory Framework for the EYFS.
+- The specific requirements for learning and development and for safeguarding children and promoting their welfare as set out in the statutory framework for the early years foundation stage (EYFS).

 - The maximum number of children a registered childminder may look after.

 - An outline of the options available for training, including the AFC Introduction to Childminding course

-- How to prepare for your Ofsted Registration Visit.
+- How to prepare for your registration visit.

 Childminders are required to complete the following training prior to registration: